Not so traditional Art of the west

 I like art that is tactile.
 Textures that make up the fabric of nature create a means to relate to art on a subliminal level.
 Nature reveals itself in ways you must experience personally to appreciate.
 Nature’s components are what shape who we are, not the other way around.
 To that end, I try and bring a bit of nature into the living environment with the subtlety of nature’s colors, joy of common items and mixed media to add character.

-Using sculptural elements such as wood, metal, paper, and poly-clay integrated into the image, I’ve managed to create works of art that expand into a room.
-Parts of the painting are sculpted and the effect, as light changes in the surrounding environment can be enchanting.
+Using sculptural elements such as wood, metal, paper, and sculptural mediums integrated into the image, I’ve managed to create works of art that expand into a room.
+Parts of some paintings are sculpted and the effect as light changes in the surrounding environment can be enchanting.
 These are paintings you’ll love to touch because they draw you in, blurring the line between reality and the painted image.
-You'll find these in Fine Art Originals.

 Not all of my artwork is dimensional of course, and my subject matter is very diverse.
 I have a lot of interests when it comes to art.
-Much of that is because of my past history growing up around the world and experiencing more than most of us could in three lifetimes.
+This is why I divided my art into the categories I did.
+My past history growing up around the world and experiencing more than most of us could in three lifetimes are to blame I guess.

 Those many visual experiences probably account for my love of the impact a good graphic can have on a viewer.
 Starting from high school where I began work in the commercial design field, I gained an appreciation of how art can change moods of people; stimulating a sale or creating a feeling of peace and tranquility.
 By the same token, anger, fear and excitement may be generated as well from powerful images.